TV Aerial Installation Cost

 5. Read and record the direction of the highest signal using a compass and repeat this for each channel.

-6. Use your rotor to determine the best direction or if you do not have a rotor use your compass to calculate it instead.
+6. Use your rotor to determine the best direction.
+If you do not have a rotor, use a compass to calculate it instead.

 How to Join Aerial Cables